 At the time of the last census, 37 per cent of the population were foreign-born and over 250 langauages were spoken within city limits.
 For around 1.7 million Londoners, English is a second language.
 5 examples of how the languages we speak can affect the way we think.
 Keith Chen (TED Talk: Could your language affect your ability to save money?)

 The claim, by scientists in Britain, points to a common origin for vocabularies as varied as English and Urdu, Japanese and Itelmen, a language spoken along the north-eastern edge of Russia.
+The ancestral language, spoken at least 15,000 years ago, gave rise to seven more that formed an ancient Eurasiatic "superfamily", the researchers say.
+These in turn split into languages now spoken all over Eurasia, from Portugal to Siberia.
 10 Little-Known Delights of the English Language.
 The Arts The English language is wonderfully bizarre, and sometimes rather frightful.

 It is a composite of the best and worst that ancient languages have to offer, and native speakers often take it for granted that they can speak it with the utmost fluency.
 English does have its fair share of problems, however – not least in lexical and semantic ambiguity.
+This list serves to shed some light on some of the quirks and idiosyncrasies which have made English one of the most widely discussed languages in the world.
+Example: The horse raced past the barn fell.
 How to build your vocabulary.
 Bilingual babies know their grammar by 7 months.
 Babies as young as seven months can distinguish between, and begin to learn, two languages with vastly different grammatical structures, according to new research from the University of British Columbia and Université Paris Descartes.

 In fact, one in three people say they usually use another word to express gratitude.
 Among the most popular phrases were the less formal “ta” and “cool” as well as the French word “merci”.
-Although the average Briton still says thank you up to 5,000 times a year, the results indicate an increasingly casual way of speaking, with 40 per cent believing they use “thank you” less than previous generations.
-The poll by television channel Food Network UK to coincide with the launch of Thank You Day also showed that one in 20 said “nice one” instead.
 Check out the BBC spelling in the tax story.
 No, really?
 Digital tools 'to save languages' Which new word would you add to the dictionary?
 Publisher Collins has announced that for the first time members of the public will be able to submit new words for possible inclusion in future editions of its dictionary.